AuthExchange

 Understanding the Client

 When you create a client, it connects all exchanges into a single pipeline.
 The easiest way to imagine the pipeline is as a ladder with requests going down on the right side and coming up on the left side.
+We call the right side of the ladder downstream and the left side upstream.
+When a new opeartion request is created by the client, the operation starts going down the ladder stopping at each exchange.
+As mentioned, each exchange may either- modify the operation and push it further down the stream,

 - process the operation and stop its way down,